Written by Cristina Flores, Regional Director

 How is Mosquito Surveillance Done?

 Mosquito surveillance is typically conducted by first dividing a program area such as a city, county or industrial facility into control zones.
-Within each zone an experienced field technician collects mosquito larvae from standing water sources using standardized dipping techniques, while surveillance technicians set adult mosquito traps.
-Adult mosquito traps are left out over-night, collected the following day, and taken to a lab for counting, identification and disease testing.
+Within each zone an experienced field technician collects mosquito larvae from standing water sources using standardized dipping techniques, while surveillance technicians set adult mosquito surveillance traps.
+Adult mosquito surveillance traps are left out over-night, collected the following day, and taken to a lab for counting, identification and disease testing.
 There are several types of adult mosquito traps used in effective mosquito surveillance programs, each with its own advantages, depending upon what specific information is desired.
-Some of the traps commonly used include:
+Some of the mosquito surveillance traps commonly used include:

 • CDC Miniature Light Traps